mohitsehgal1998/pythonproject/README.md

-Develop a Python program utilizing web scraping techniques to extract information from various official websites based on a specified pin code.
+Python program utilizing web scraping techniques to extract information from various official websites based on a specified pin code.
 The program should present users with details such as circle rates and development updates for the chosen or nearby areas.